raffraffraff/openvpn-aws/README.md

 This project is based on existing work by @samm-git here: https://github.com/samm-git/aws-vpn-client

 ## Changes:
-* Using current latest versions of OpenVPN, OpenSSL.
+* Using latest stable versions of openvpn, openssl, lz4
-* Build static `openvpn` and `server` binaries in an Ubuntu docker container
+* Build a static binary (in a Docker container)
-* Create a simple FPM packager container that can produce RPM or DEB files
+* Output a simple FPM packager container with the static binaries

 ## Motivation
-1. AWS VPN Client is nasty (uses .NET, and intermittently breaks on OpenSUSE Tumbleweed)
+1. The official AWS VPN Client is clunky (uses .NET, and intermittently breaks on OpenSUSE Tumbleweed)
 2. The existing aws-vpn-client project is out of date and leaves extra work for the user

 ## Usage
-1. Build the awsvpnclient-packager image: `docker build -t awsvpnclient-packager .`
-2. Create a package for your Linux distribution: `docker run -v $(pwd):/output awsvpnclient-packager rpm`
+Run `./build.sh`